 Car Accident Lawyers Bringing Justice to Injured Victims in the Bronx and New York City

 Rear-end collisions are common in New York City due in large part to constant congestion and stop-and-go traffic.
 Rear-end accidents occur when one car hits another from behind.
 Sometimes, rear-end accidents are caused by poor road conditions, and other times they are the result of objectively negligent conduct such as rubbernecking or tailgating.
 While some rear-end collisions result in minor injuries that can be covered by no-fault insurance, many rear-end collisions, especially those that occur at high speed, result in serious injuries that can leave victims with debilitating spinal cord injuries and other unspeakable physical injuries that will cause a lifetime of pain and suffering.
 Unexpected medical bills and an inability to earn wages that arise from a serious rear-end car accident can destabilize a family financially and emotionally.
-At Jesse Minc Personal Injury Law, our Bronx car accident attorneys have a combined century of experience representing victims of rear-end car accidents, and will put our depth of expertise and knowledge of the law to work for you and your family to ensure that you can obtain justice if you are injured in a rear-end car accident in the Bronx or anywhere else throughout New York City.
+At Jesse Minc Personal Injury Law, our Bronx car accident lawyer have a combined century of experience representing victims of rear-end car accidents, and will put our depth of expertise and knowledge of the law to work for you and your family to ensure that you can obtain justice if you are injured in a rear-end car accident in the Bronx or anywhere else throughout New York City.

 Proving Liability for Rear-End Collisions